opyate/godot-llm-experiment/README.md

 Time taken: 0.29184842109680176 seconds
 ```

+LLM stuff to look at:
-I'll experiment more with dialogue soon (for the "spicing up NPC chatter" goal), and also to be mindful of not mentioning real product/people names, in case of defamation, etc.
+- I'll experiment more with dialogue soon (for the "spicing up NPC chatter" goal)
+- be mindful of not mentioning real product/people names, in case of defamation, etc
+- detect GPU/AVX/AVX2 capabilities, and use them if available